tsaridas/stremio-docker/README.md

 Stremio is a free application which lets you stream your favorite shows and movies.

-The docker images in this repo have the stremio server with ffmpeg and web player setup for you and ready to use in a small alpine image.
+The Docker images in this repository have the Stremio server with ffmpeg and web player set up for you, ready to use in a small Alpine image.

 ## Features
 Idea here is to have both Stremio web player and server run on the same container and if IPADDRESS env variable is setup generate a certificate and use it for both.